Pahvant system lies on the hillside west of I-70 in Richfield. The

 Threading through the rocks on upper Kiln-It.

-For a longer XC ride, just climb Kiln-It to the top.
+For a moderate XC ride, just climb Kiln-It to the top then

 Drone view as Bruce crosses from Kiln-It over to